 - m.
 PIMR Description of the methodology used to derive the PIMR balance on the projection start date and allocate it among the model segments, and the dollar amount of each such portion of PIMR. - 12.
-Riders and Supplemental Benefits The following information on the riders and supplemental benefits attached to the base policies is subject to VM-20: - A brief description of the coverage provided and a list of the products to which the rider or supplemental benefit is attached. - b.
+Riders and Supplemental Benefits The following information on the riders and supplemental benefits attached to the base policies is subject to VM-20: - a.
+A brief description of the coverage provided and a list of the products to which the rider or supplemental benefit is attached. - b.
 Whether the rider or supplemental benefit has a separate premium or charge. - c.
 For the NPR, DR, and SR separately, an indication of whether the rider or supplemental benefit was valued with the base policy or separately, and a brief description of the valuation methodology used. - d.
-For the NPR, DR, and SR separately, whether the rider or supplemental benefit had a non-zero reserve and whether the reserve amount was included in the respective column of Part 1 of the VM-20 Reserves Supplement. - Any other information necessary to fully describe the company's riders and supplemental benefits and the reserve methodology used. - 13.
+For the NPR, DR, and SR separately, whether the rider or supplemental benefit had a non-zero reserve and whether the reserve amount was included in the respective column of Part 1 of the VM-20 Reserves Supplement. - e.
+Any other information necessary to fully describe the company's riders and supplemental benefits and the reserve methodology used. - 13.
 Reliance Descriptions and Statements A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation under VM-20 and a reliance statement from each individual on whom the qualified actuary relied that includes: - Reliance Listing The name, title, telephone number, e-mail address and qualifications of the individual, along with the individual's company name and address, and the information provided. - b.
-Reliance Statements A statement as to the accuracy, completeness or reasonableness, as applicable, of the information provided, along with a signature and the date signed.
+Reliance Statements A statement as to the accuracy, completeness or reasonableness, as applicable, of the information provided, along with a signature and the date signed. - 14.
+Certifications - a.
+Investment Officer on Investments A certification from a duly authorized investment officer that the modeled company investment strategy, including any future hedging strategies supporting the policies, is representative of and consistent with the company's investment policy and that documentation of the CDHS attributes for any future hedging strategies supporting the policies are accurate. - b.
+Qualified Actuary on Investments A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any future hedging strategies supporting the policies is consistent with the company's actual future hedging strategies and was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.